alaingilbert/Turntable-API/README.md

 #Turntable API

-A simple nodejs wrapper for the turntable API
+A simple nodejs wrapper for the turntable API.
+You'll need to find your `AUTH`, `USERID` and `ROOMID` information with [this bookmarklet](http://alaingilbert.github.com/Turntable-API/bookmarklet.html).

 ## Installation
     npm install ttapi

-Find your `AUTH`, `USERID` and `ROOMID` informations with [this bookmarklet](http://alaingilbert.github.com/Turntable-API/bookmarklet.html).
+If you are having problems with npm (like with Windows nodejs or portable versions), just clone the repo and edit the templates in the 'examples' folder!

 ## Examples